 So, the intensity of a light also determines the number of pepper plants you can grow under it.

-To grow your peppers sustainably, you also need an efficient grow light and not just a bright one.
+To grow your peppers sustainably, you need an efficient grow light, not just a bright one.

 Nowadays, LEDs are the most efficient grow lights.

 You can assess the efficiency of an LED grow light using a unit of measurement called PPF efficacy.